Interface for accessing AWS Global Accelerator.

 Global Accelerator is a global service that supports endpoints in multiple AWS Regions but you must specify the US West (Oregon) Region to create or update accelerators.

-By default, Global Accelerator provides you with static IP addresses that you associate with your accelerator.
-(Instead of using the IP addresses that Global Accelerator provides, you can configure these entry points to be IPv4 addresses from your own IP address ranges that you bring to Global Accelerator.)
-The static IP addresses are anycast from the AWS edge network and distribute incoming application traffic across multiple endpoint resources in multiple AWS Regions, which increases the availability of your applications.
-Endpoints can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses that are located in one AWS Region or multiple Regions.
+By default, Global Accelerator provides you with two static IP addresses that you associate with your accelerator.
+With a standard accelerator, instead of using the IP addresses that Global Accelerator provides, you can configure these entry points to be IPv4 addresses from your own IP address ranges that you bring to Global Accelerator.
+The static IP addresses are anycast from the AWS edge network.
+For a standard accelerator, they distribute incoming application traffic across multiple endpoint resources in multiple AWS Regions, which increases the availability of your applications.
+Endpoints for standard accelerators can be Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses that are located in one AWS Region or multiple Regions.
+For custom routing accelerators, you map traffic that arrives to the static IP addresses to specific Amazon EC2 servers in endpoints that are virtual private cloud (VPC) subnets.

-Global Accelerator uses the AWS global network to route traffic to the optimal regional endpoint based on health, client location, and policies that you configure.
-The service reacts instantly to changes in health or configuration to ensure that internet traffic from clients is directed to only healthy endpoints.
+For standard accelerators, Global Accelerator uses the AWS global network to route traffic to the optimal regional endpoint based on health, client location, and policies that you configure.
+The service reacts instantly to changes in health or configuration to ensure that internet traffic from clients is always directed to healthy endpoints.

-An accelerator directs traffic to optimal endpoints over the AWS global network to improve availability and performance for your internet applications that have a global audience.
+An accelerator directs traffic to endpoints over the AWS global network to improve the performance of your internet applications.
 Each accelerator includes one or more listeners.

 Global Accelerator assigns each accelerator a default Domain Name System (DNS) name, similar to

-a1234567890abcdef.awsglobalaccelerator.com, that points to your Global Accelerator static IP addresses.
+a1234567890abcdef.awsglobalaccelerator.com, that points to the static IP addresses that Global

 A network zone services the static IP addresses for your accelerator from a unique IP subnet.
 Similar to an AWS Availability Zone, a network zone is an isolated unit with its own set of physical infrastructure.
 When you configure an accelerator, by default, Global Accelerator allocates two IPv4 addresses for it.
 If one IP address from a network zone becomes unavailable due to IP address blocking by certain client networks, or network disruptions, then client applications can retry on the healthy static IP address from the other isolated network zone.

-A listener processes inbound connections from clients to Global Accelerator, based on the protocol and port that you configure.
+A listener processes inbound connections from clients to Global Accelerator, based on the port (or port range) and protocol (or protocols) that you configure.
+A listener can be configured for TCP, UDP, or both TCP and UDP protocols.
 Each listener has one or more endpoint groups associated with it, and traffic is forwarded to endpoints in one of the groups.
 You associate endpoint groups with listeners by specifying the Regions that you want to distribute traffic to.
-Traffic is distributed to optimal endpoints within the endpoint groups associated with a listener.
+With a standard accelerator, traffic is distributed to optimal endpoints within the endpoint groups associated with a listener.

 Each endpoint group is associated with a specific AWS Region.
 Endpoint groups include one or more endpoints in the Region.
-You can increase or reduce the percentage of traffic that would be otherwise directed to an endpoint group by adjusting a setting called a traffic dial.
-The traffic dial lets you easily do performance testing or blue/green deployment testing for new releases across different AWS Regions, for example.
+With a standard accelerator, you can increase or reduce the percentage of traffic that would be otherwise directed to an endpoint group by adjusting a setting called a traffic dial.
+The traffic dial lets you easily do performance testing or blue/green deployment testing, for example, for new releases across different AWS Regions.